sidneymau/sidneymau/README.md

 ## projects

 - validation of shear measurement and calibration for Rubin & LSST DESC
-- cablibrating redshift-dependent shear biases in the presence of blending for DES Y6
+- image simulations for shear calibration for DES Y6
 - constraining dark matter using Milky Way satellite statistics
 - searches for faint Milky Way satellites